icon Ensure Your Academic Success with Our Verified Work Report Service

 ← The Sociological Perspective of the Movie Lord of the Flies

-The contemporary world is characterised by classification of countries and states on the basis of their economic mighty.
+The contemporary world categorizes countries and states based on their economic mighty.
 One of such classifications is the developed, developing and undeveloped countries, or developed and the Third World countries.
 This categorisation divides countries into three categories judging from a criterion of development, industrialisation, economic might, democracy level, and literacy levels in a country.
-Therefore, there is a sound division of countries on the basis of development, leadership, culture, and economic power.
-Disparities witnessed among rich and poor countries have triggered debates on explaining real causes of economic inequalities in the world.
-Two critical theories have been proposed; modernisation and dependency theories.
+Therefore, there is a sound division of countries based on development, leadership, culture, and economic power.
+Disparities witnessed among rich and poor countries have triggered debates on explaining the real causes of economic inequalities in the world.
+Two critical theories have been proposed: modernisation and dependency theories.
 The two theories seem to oppose each other on the argument of the reasons for the global economic inequalities between the developed and the Third World countries.
-This paper will explore the arguments presented in the two theories with the aim of identifying the most appropriate one.
+This paper will explore the arguments presented in the two theories to identify the most appropriate one.

 Comparison Table: Modernisation Theory vs Dependency Theory